Stationary completeness: the $N$-body short-range case

-If $T$ is a self-adjoint operator on a Hilbert space and $f$ is a support function we can represent the operator $f(T)$ by the well-known Helffer--Sj\"ostrand formula Here $\tilde{f}$ is an `almost analytic' extension of $f$, which in this case may be taken compactly supported.
+If $T$ is a self-adjoint operator on a Hilbert space and $f$ is a support function we can represent the operator $f(T)$ by the well known Helffer--Sj\"ostrand formula Here $\tilde{f}$ is an `almost analytic' extension of $f$, which in this case may be taken compactly supported.
 The formula \eqref{82a0} extends to more general classes of functions and serves as a standard tool for commuting operators.
-Since it will be used only tacitly in this paper the interested reader might benefit from consulting \cite[Section 6]{Sk3} which is devoted to applications to $N$-body Schr\"odinger operators, whence being equally relevant for the present paper.
+Since it will be used only tacitly in this paper the interested reader might benefit from consulting \cite[Section 6]{Sk3} which is devoted to applications of \eqref{82a0} to $N$-body Schr\"odinger operators, hence being equally relevant for the present paper.

 Consider and fix $\chi\in C^\infty(\mathbb{R})$ such that and such that the following properties are fulfilled: We define correspondingly $\chi_+=\chi$ and $\chi_-=(1-\chi^2)^{1/2} $ and record that